-Before you can begin the installation you must set the system's root password and optionally also create a non-root user.
-Under the USER SETTINGS click on Root Password to set the root password.
-Although the User Creation is optional, it is highly recommended that you also create one at this time.
-Once the root password is created, the Begin Installation button will be visible.
+- Uncheck the Enable kdump check box and then press Done. - 20.
+Before you can begin the installation you must set the system's root password and create a non-root user.
+Under the USER SETTINGS click on Root Password to set the root password and User Creation to create the non-root user.
+Then the Begin Installation button will be visible.